hadronized/strongly-typed-thoughts.net/media/blog/neovim-2021.md

 My experience with Doom Emacs really changed the way I look at software, and more specifically at “productivity tools.”
-See, my current workflow is based on tmux, Neovim and my shell, which is zsh (vanilla, I completely ditched [Oh My Zsh] as I find it useless and I uninstalled [starship.rs] a few weeks ago because I realized I hated the package managers version annotation on my prompt, that I actually never needed).
+See, my current workflow is based on tmux, Neovim and my shell, which is zsh (vanilla, I completely ditched [Oh My Zsh] as I find it useless and I uninstalled [starship.rs] a few weeks ago because I realized I hated the package manager version annotations on my prompt, that I actually never needed).
 For people wondering, we have spent so much time trying to install cool things that we forgot how powerful raw and vanilla zsh is.
 This is my current prompt:

 ![](https://phaazon.net/media/uploads/current_zsh.png)